 Like Command Prompt, Windows PowerShell is a command-line window designed in Windows, which is generally for system advanced administration, IT professionals and developers.
 Actually, Windows PowerShell is more powerful but less known than Command Prompt.
-In our previous post, we showed how to open Command Prompt as administrator in Windows 10.
-Now in this post we will show five ways to run PowerShell as administrator in Windows 10.
+In our previous post, we showed how to open Command Prompt as an administrator in Windows 10.
+Now in this post, we will show five ways to run PowerShell as an administrator in Windows 10.

 - Way 1: from start menu

 - Way 2: from Win + X menu